 Chapter 4 – Illy

 This guy was hilarious.
 The tough soldier and the man in charge – or so he seemed to think.
-But in practice he had been really spooked by the predatory quadrupeds.
+But in practice he had been really spooked by the quadruped predators.
 Just a few hours on planet and already she’d had to save his life.

-Jack had grudgingly accepted her remote guidance to direct his flight towards civilisation and to watch out for people, while he reviewed a video she had prepared of the invading hordes.
+He had grudgingly accepted her remote guidance to direct his flight towards civilisation and to watch out for people, while he reviewed a video that she had prepared of the invading hordes.
 She wanted him better informed, more aware of what was going on before he tried to influence them and she watched with him, keeping an eye on his reactions.
 A tiny drone had captured remarkably clear shots of the dark stain spreading across the verdant land.
 At first there were a few edited shots of rustic peasants working in the fields while small children played or ran about.
 Clothing, food and shelter were all very basic.
 She had selected this video section for him so that he understood what was at stake, but the second part was not going to be pleasant viewing.
 The invading tribes were barbaric and hedonistic.
 She watched Jack as he followed the glimpse of the harsh reality.
-The video now showed an aerial view as a poorly disciplined mass of tens of thousands of rough men in rough garb, as they slowly infected the land, trailing their women, children and slaves behind.
-The stain of their destruction slithered towards the big sprawling civilisation which was yet miles away.
-Towns and villages in their path were simply overwhelmed every time, no resistance succeeded, people either fled, died or were enslaved, to be added to the growing mob trailing along behind.
+The video now showed an aerial view as a poorly disciplined mass of tens of thousands of armed men in rough garb, as they slowly infected the land, trailing their women, children and slaves behind.
+The stain of their destruction slithered towards the sprawling signs of emerging civilisation which was yet miles away.
+Towns and villages in their path were simply overwhelmed every time, no resistance succeeded, people either fled, died, or were enslaved – to be added to the growing mob of dejected people trailing along behind.

 The focus narrowed in, showing a rustic little town that appeared to be of no strategic value, just simply in the invaders path.
 There had been no warning, not even any refugees from other attacks had passed through here.
-There were apparently no soldiers in this bucolic and rather idyllic little settlement, only townsfolk and farmers who gathered together, alarmed at the sight of so many armed men whose casual advance seemed frighteningly threatening without any real effort.
+There were apparently no soldiers in this bucolic and rather idyllic little settlement, only a few gathered townsfolk and farmers, obviously alarmed at the sight of so many armed men whose casual advance seemed frighteningly threatening.

 A nervous but resolute spokesperson, perhaps a mayor or just a respected elder, walked out along the roadway towards the first of the newcomers, these thirty or so were riding slowly and casually, far too confidently.
 They were little more than a vanguard, scouting ahead of the masses that followed.
-The town spokesperson reached within a few yards and apparently started to talk, although there was no audio on the playback, but the men on horseback kept on, slowly riding forward as if there was no one on the road but them.
-The lone representative had to move out of their way and then run to stay in front of them, now visibly frightened and angry, shouting and waving his arms but to no avail.
-As they neared the town others came out to remonstrate along with the mayor, but some were hiding or fleeing hastily and some simply stood there, not believing it was happening or not knowing what to do.
+The town spokesperson reached within a few yards and started to talk, inaudible on the playback, but the men on horseback simply kept on, slowly riding forward as if there was no one on the road but them.
+The lone representative had to move out of their way and then run to keep up, now visibly frightened and angry, shouting and waving his arms to no avail.
+As they neared the town others came out to remonstrate along with the mayor, but some were hiding or fleeing hastily and some simply stood there, not believing it was happening, not knowing what to do.
 The obvious intimidation juxtaposed with such careless indifference was deeply chilling.
 A sense of menace emanated from the scene.

 The armed men rode on, ignoring everyone, to the centre of the village where they looked around lazily.
-Apparently, the unarmed peasants were inconsequential to them and presumably they were confirming what they knew, that there was no armed resistance.
-As they stopped in the town square and eyed the gathering local people, seemingly nonchalantly, Illy – figuratively watching over Jack’s shoulder – felt their leader was smiling evilly, though they couldn’t see that closely.
+Apparently, the unarmed peasants were inconsequential to them and presumably they were confirming what they knew, that there was no resistance.
+They stopped in the town square and eyed the gathering local people, seemingly nonchalantly.
+Illy – figuratively watching over Jack’s shoulder – felt their leader was smiling evilly, though they couldn’t see that closely.

 Jack must have guessed what was coming as he stopped the field manips, settled to the ground and found a spot to sit leaning against a tree trunk.
 Illy could see that dappled sunlight flitted around him warmly, trees swayed gently in the fresh breeze and birdsong moved around him, filling the gap in the sensory luxury.
-She was jealous and longed to be in such a wonderful, peaceful place.
-But as Jack made himself comfortable, in his head, simultaneously in front of his eyes and far away, fierce men carried spears in their hands and malice in their eyes.
+She was almost jealous to be in such a wonderful, peaceful place.
+Jack made himself comfortable.
+In his head, simultaneously in front of his eyes and far away, fierce men carried spears in their hands and malice in their eyes.
 Women and men screamed and shouted as the slaying began.
 People ran but were ridden down.
 Some tried to fight back with staffs or whatever makeshift weapons they could find, but they were no match for the ruthless invaders.
 Men of all ages were slaughtered along with old women, while young women were dragged away screaming.
 Children were killed if they resisted but most were captured.
+A few of the killers rode after those who had fled, apparently making a game of it.
 The buildings were looted and occupied as the invaders settled in to wait for the rest of their ilk.

 Illy was horrified afresh and new that Jack would be too – seeing it was so much worse than being told about it in a briefing.
-In a way it was like watching a video reconstruction of a historical or fictional attack, but they knew it was real, so real, and it was brutal in its callous efficiency.
 She glanced at his med-signs, noticing a surge in both heart rate and adrenaline just as he stood, grim-faced, and then began operating the field manips.

 -Hold on Jack!
 Remember your orders, no direct intervention, you are here as an influencer, not a soldier.-